secrettakehometest/unrevealed-takehome/README.md

 A lightweight full-stack task management application built with Ruby on Rails, demonstrating CRUD operations, search functionality, and containerization.

+**What is this?** This is a takehome assessment project that implements a complete task management system with full CRUD operations, server-side search, Docker containerization, and a responsive Bootstrap UI.
+The application was built with a focus on clean architecture, efficient development, and production-ready code quality.

 ## Quick Start

 ### Prerequisites